 What if it doesn't work?

 There might also be a specific industry body that can deal with your complaint.
-Have a bit of a search around on your favourite internet search engine using the words "consumer complaint" and "[insert relevant industry]" and see if you can come up with a consumer advocate or other organisation you can phone for advice.
+Search online using the words "consumer complaint" and "[insert relevant industry]" and see if you can find a consumer advocate or other organisation you can phone for advice.

-There are some ombudsman services for specific service providers like Telcos, energy and water and financial services and also for government bodies.
+There are ombudsman services for some service providers such as telcos, energy and water providers and financial services, and also for government bodies.